rsandrade/archives-worldmap/README.md

 # Archives World Map
 The open and collaborative Archives World Map (https://map.arquivista.net)

-Archives World Map try to be ISDIAH compliance using the mandatorial fields.
+Archives World Map try to be ISDIAH compliance using the mandatory fields.

 **The Archives World Map runs on**